mjo22/cryojax/CONTRIBUTING.md

 mkdocs serve
 ```

+and navigate to the local webpage by following the instructions in your terminal.

 ## How to submit changes

 Now, if the tests and documentation look okay, push your changes and open a [Pull Request](https://github.com/mjo22/cryojax/pulls)!